diogosilva96/url-shortener/README.md

 ## TODO
 Here is the list of things to do:
-- Add unit tests (on-going)
-- Add integration tests
+- Add integration tests (on-going)
 - Add CI pipeline for the application
 - Add dev container
 - Improve the algorithm of the `UrlShortener`